platformer/typst-algorithms/algo.typ

 // Parameters:
 //   stroke: Stroke for drawing indent guides.
 //   indent-level: The indent level on the given line.
-//   indent-size: The length of a single indent.
+//   indent-size: The absolute length of a single indent.
-//   content-height: The height of the content on the given line.
+//   row-height: The absolute height of the containing row of the given line.
-//   block-inset: The inset of the block containing all the lines.
+//   block-inset: The absolute inset of the block containing all the lines.
 //     Used when determining the length of an indent guide that appears
 //     on the top or bottom of the block.
-//   row-gutter: The gap between lines.
+//   row-gutter: The absolute gap between lines.
 //     Used when determining the length of an indent guide that appears
 //     next to other lines.
 //   is-first-line: Whether the given line is the first line in the block.